tjardoo/openai-chat/README.md

 You can easily start a new chat or continue an existing chat via the sidebar.
 You can choose the engine (model) and the temperature for each chat individually.
 When a code snippet is detected, it will automatically be highlighted using [Highlight.js](https://highlightjs.org/).

+With each new message you send, the tokens used are increasing.
+This is visible on the right-hand side of the timestamp of each message that you send.
+Each new message will contain all previous messages of this chat and therefore the tokens used will increase.

 ## Installation

 ### Prerequisites